1. Understand how you feel.

 Resentment is like drinking poison and expecting the other person to die.
 Forgiveness is simply the willingness to set yourself free and live your life wholeheartedly.
 There are lots of simple practices you can do to start this process: visualisations, meditations, affirmations, which will help you develop the courage and stamina to put forgiveness into action.

-When you work on building loving and supportive relationships everyone within the family benefits.
+When you work on building loving and supportive relationships everyone benefits from the change.